ruichen12138/Project1-RuiChen/README.md

 # Applied Data Science @ Columbia
 ## Spring 2024
-## Project 1: A "Data Story" on wine tasting reviews
+## Project 1: A "Data Story" on how to choose a "good" wines

 <img src="figs/ChiantiComes.jpeg" width="500">